 At POS Terminals that do not support No CVM for low value transactions, all transactions require Online Encrypted PIN to authenticate the cardholder to ensure that the cardholder is legitimate, and the card has not lost or stolen.

 At POS Terminals that support No CVM for low value transaction, if the transaction amount is to or greater than the CVM Limit (Terminal), Online Encrypted PIN is required to authenticate the cardholder to ensure that the cardholder is legitimate and the card has not lost or stolen.
 If the transaction amount is equal to or less than the CVM Limit (Terminal), no cardholder verification is required for the transaction.

+This CVM Limit is set at POS Device/Terminal through TMS.

 REQC003.
 POS Napas EMV Contact Transaction